-2.35 Using SCZ5M Monitor Program SCZ5M monitors all disk and tape activity on a SCZ-5 Multifunction Controller, reading this information from the controller's maintance port.
+2.34 Using SCZ6M Monitor Program SCZ6M monitors all tape activity on a SCZ-6T Tape Controller, reading this information from the controller's maintenance port.
 It can also be used to find out how much tape is still available for recording on a tape cartridge.
-SCZ5M.PR, which is the Monitor Program, can be especially helpful as a diagnostic tool because it displays the status of all devices on the SCSI bus, so you can see what's going on at any given time.
+SCZ6M.PR, which is the Monitor Program, can be especially helpful as a diagnostic tool because it displays the status of all devices on the SCSI bus, so you can see what's going on at any given time.
 A copy of what the help information for this program looks like is shown below.
 Note that you can exit the Monitor Program at any time by typing (cntl C) then (cntl B).
-SCZ-5 Monitor Description: нер This program will display the current file number, record number, and active SCSI command for all configured tape units.
-It will also display the last block number accessed and active SCSI command for all configured disk units.
-Requirements: The SCZ-5 monitor program requires an SCZ-5 controller board.
+SCZ-6T Monitor Help Description: This program will display the current file number, record number, and active SCSI command for all configured tape units.
+Requirements: The SCZ-6T monitor program requires an SCZ-6T controller board.
 You also must have the CHANGE TYPE privilege to execute this program.
 Switches: These switches may be used in any combination or not at all. /MODE= (0 for OCTAL, 1 for DECIMAL, and 2 for HEXADECIMAL) default = 1 This allows the numbers to be displayed in octal, decimal, or hexadecimal.
 Octal numbers are displayed with no leading zeros and no point afterwards.
 Decimal numbers are displayed with no leading zeros and followed by a decimal point.
-Hexadecimal numbers are displayed with leading zeros but no point afterwards. /MPORT= (maintenance port device code in OCTAL) default = 40

-This allows the device code of the SCZ-5 maintance port (the switches on the front of the controller board) to be a nonstandard value.
+Hexadecimal numbers are displayed with leading zeros but no point afterwards. /MPORT= (maintenance port device code in OCTAL) default = 40 This allows the device code of the SCZ-6T maintenance port (the switches on the front of the controller board) to be a nonstandard value.